NEFSC/READ-SSB-Lee-RFAdataset/README.md

 # Overview
 This repository holds code to assemble ownership data for RFAA analysis.
+This readme contains info about how to get and run the code.

 Please see [here](https://github.com/minyanglee/RFAdataset/blob/master/documentation/output_data_description.md) for documentation on the dataset